Dormition of the Mother of God: Byzantine art

 In Byzantine art and that of later Orthodox schools the standard depiction shows the body of the Theotokos lying dead on a bed or bier.
 Behind this stands, or floats, Christ holding a small body wrapped in a winding cloth, representing the soul of the Theotokos.
 He often has a mandorla around him.
 The apostles surround the bier, and the sky may have figures of angels, saints and prophets.
 Christ is shown higher than the apostles, increasingly so in later centuries, so that he seems to be floating in the air above rather than standing on the ground like the apostles.
 But his feet are always hidden behind the bier, leaving this ambiguous.

 There are similarities between the traditional depictions of the Dormition of the Theotokos in Byzantine icons and the account of the death of the Egyptian Desert Father, Sisoes the Great.
 In both Christ is seen coming to receive the soul of the dying saint surrounded by an aureola or cloud of blinding light and accompanied by the angels and prophets.
-In Byzantine icons the other Christs shown surrounded by such a cloud of light are those also seen in icons of the Transfiguration, the Resurrection and the Last Judgment.
+Other Byzantine icons that show Christ surrounded by such a cloud of light are the Transfiguration, the Resurrection and the Last Judgment.
 In some icons of the Dormition the Theotokos is depicted at the top of the icon in a similar aureola before the opening gates of heaven.
 This suggests that contemporary accounts of the deaths of the Desert Fathers accompanied by a sudden burst of light came to influence the development of the iconography of the Dormition.